-- D. Unauthorized collaboration with other individuals in the completion of course assignments. - E. Using fraudulent methods in laboratory, studio, special projects, or field work. - F. Intentionally or knowingly helping or attempting to help another student violate any provision relating to academic integrity.
+- D. Unauthorized collaboration with other entities, including artificial intelligence, etc.in the completion of course assignments. - E. Using fraudulent methods in laboratory, studio, special projects, or field work. - F. Intentionally or knowingly helping or attempting to help another student violate any provision relating to academic integrity.